alexbeeken/alexlearns/src/pages/posts/2018-05-30---Easy-Dynamic-Side-Scrolling/index.md

   }
 ```

-If you want to turn off the scroll bar you can also add this in your css:
+If you're in a browser you'll see scroll bars.
+If you want to turn that off you can also add this in your css:

 ```
   .container::-webkit-scrollbar {